Sheldon Kennedy: Professional

 Kennedy was selected by the Detroit Red Wings in the fourth round (80th overall) of the 1988 National Hockey League (NHL) Entry Draft.
 His first professional season was split between the Red Wings in the NHL and their minor league affiliate Adirondack Red Wings of the American Hockey League (AHL).
 At the NHL level, Kennedy scored two goals and added seven assists in 20 games.
 Kennedy spent the next four seasons bouncing between the AHL and NHL within the Red Wings organization.
 The Winnipeg Jets acquired Kennedy from the Red Wings after the 1993–94 season.
-The NHL lock-out meant that Kennedy did not play for the Jets before being picked up on waivers by the Calgary Flames.
-Kennedy spent two seasons in Calgary, then the Flames decided not to renew his contract in 1996, shortly after his sexual abuse revelation.
+The NHL lock-out meant that Kennedy did not play for the Jets before being picked up waiver draft by the Calgary Flames.
+Kennedy spent two seasons in Calgary, then the Flames decided not to renew his contract in 1996.
 He signed as a free agent with the Boston Bruins for the 1996–97 season but also spent time with the Providence Bruins, Boston's AHL affiliate.

+On January 6 1997, Kennedy identified himself as one of two former players who had been sexually abused by Graham James after having initiated the criminal proceedings in September 1996.
+He was given leave by the Bruins in order to attend the trial in Calgary.

 The 1996–97 season was Kennedy's last campaign in the NHL but he later resurfaced in the 1998–99 season with the Manitoba Moose of the now-defunct International Hockey League.
 Kennedy also played for EV Landshut of the Deutsche Eishockey Liga in Germany during the 1998–99 season.

 Child advocacy

 Kennedy has devoted his post hockey career to child abuse prevention and education.
 Along with his business partner, Wayne McNeil, he owns and operates Respect Group Inc. which provides training to thousands of people with messages and tools of empowerment to help people involved in amateur sport and education systems prevent bullying, harassment, and abuse.

-On June 15, 2012 Kennedy was awarded an Honorary Doctorate from the University of Fraser Valley for his work supporting victims of child abuse and promoting education and awareness of the topic.
-On June 8, 2015 Kennedy was awarded with an Honorary degree, Doctor of Laws, from the University of Calgary for his extraordinary commitment to violence and abuse prevention programs in Canada.
+On June 15, 2012, Kennedy was awarded an Honorary Doctorate from the University of Fraser Valley for his work supporting victims of child abuse and promoting education and awareness of the topic.
+On June 8, 2015, Kennedy was awarded with an Honorary degree, Doctor of Laws, from the University of Calgary for his extraordinary commitment to violence and abuse prevention programs in Canada.

-On April 13, 2013 the Calgary Child Advocacy Centre was renamed the Sheldon Kennedy Child Advocacy Centre at an ceremony hosted by Prime Minister Stephen Harper.
+On April 13, 2013, the Calgary Child Advocacy Centre was renamed the Sheldon Kennedy Child Advocacy Centre at a ceremony hosted by Prime Minister Stephen Harper.
 The centre provides services to children and their families using a coordinated, multi-disciplinary approach.
 The Centre houses 95 professionals from Calgary Police Services, Alberta Health Services, Child and Family Services, Royal Canadian Mounted Police, Alberta Education and crown prosecutors who work together to assess, treat, and seek justice for physically and sexually abused children.
-Sheldon Kennedy serves as a board member.
+Sheldon Kennedy is a board member.